Guide to Work, Study, Travel and Living Abroad

 Cons:

-More Information: www.boliviabella.com/live-in-bolivia.html
+More Information: Boliviabella.com

 Brazil

-Paraty, Brazil is a popular place with expats.
+Paraty, Brazil, is a popular place with expats.

 More laid-back options to the expensive, cosmopolitan, and intense cities such as Rio de Janeiro, São Paulo, and Salvador include: